luau-lang/rfcs/docs/syntax-lambda-function.md

 This adds a special symbol `\` to the language and increases the language's complexity.
 - It is not the most accessible on all keyboards, e.g. QWERTZ and AZERTY, so it may be annoying for non-US users to write.
 - It may conflict with a potential set difference operator in type space, which is usually denoted as `T \ U` in mathematics. e.g. `\() nil :: T \ U \`
 - This syntax might appear alien to users.
-The only language I know that uses `\` to refer to a function is Haskell.
+Haskell may be one of the only languages that use `\` to refer to a function.

 ## Alternatives